-I’m a native of Madison, WI.
-I was an exchange student during high school, and it was one of the scariest yet liberating experiences of my life.
-It frankly taught me that the only thing holding me back is fear of the unknown, so I’ve learned to get past that.
+I am a native of Madison, WI.
+Growing up as a small town boy, I took an “outside of my comfort zone” leap to be an exchange student during high school, and it was one of the scariest yet liberating experiences of my life.
+It frankly taught me that the only thing holding me back is fear of the unknown, which has become a foundational principal of my entrepreneurial journey.
 I earned a degree in International Relations and was fortunate enough to work directly for the Commercial Minister at the US Embassy in London, England after college.
 After my dreams to enter the US Foreign Service didn’t materialize, I realized that a life in the corporate world was probably a more sure bet.
 With moves to Seattle, Palo Alto, Chicago and San Francisco during the 1990’s, I eventually became self-employed for the first time in 2001 after all of the Dot.Com sales jobs in San Francisco dried up.
 I’ve never looked back.

 I started a branding, graphic design, and advertising firm that made the fastest growing companies list in the San Francisco Bay Area 3 years in a row from 2004 – 2006.
-I started an all-natural bath, body, and home spa products retail store and spa business.
+I became a franchisee for the first time in 2003 with an all-natural bath, body, and home spa products retail store and spa business.
 After splitting with my business partner/wife, I let my stress get the better of me and had a stress related heart attack at the age of 36.
 After almost a week in the hospital, I vowed to emerge as a saner person and to seek more work/life balance.
-Generally, I think I’ve accomplished that, but it hasn’t stopped me from starting 6 more companies since then.
+Generally, I think I’ve accomplished that, but it hasn’t stopped me from starting 10 more companies since then.
 Not all have been successful (which is why there are 8 so far), but there’s one thing I don’t do easily… give up.
-I currently own and operate an indoor trampoline and recreation park in the Minneapolis / St. Paul market.
+I successfully existing my trampoline park franchise early in 2023 and currently own and operate 3 different franchise businesses while also providing franchise consulting and matchmaking services.

 I eventually found love again and now have a wonderful new wife and 4 kids.
 Life is full and crazy most days, but it’s more fun to live than ever.